 Let us handle that for you because it's not that we're better at it, but we're doing it so you don't have to.

 Yeah.
 It's one less thing a company has to worry about.
 Right.
-And yeah, I mean, software companies are really good at building software and they can focus on that versus worrying about the plumbing.
+And yeah, I mean, software companies are really good at building software and they, they, they can, if they can focus on that versus worrying about the plumbing.

-But you have a tunnel today and you have like tunnel is a really, really great way to privately encrypt your traffic that goes over the public Internet.
+Cause you know, this is really cool, but you know, you have tunnel today and you have like, tunnel is a really, really great way to privately encrypt your traffic that goes over the public Internet.

 So instead of using something like Cloudflare tunnel and installing Cloudflare D on it, why not just open a private connection to Cloudflare and have all your application traffic go through there?

 So like it, so a lot of people they'll host their JIRA instances.

 And we talked about JIRA in the blog, in the performance blog.
 JIRA is a ticket management system, similar to VSO or I don't know the other one.

 I just worked at Microsoft for seven years.

 So VSO is the only one I know.
 But like a ticket management system.

 So basically you cut tickets, you assign them.
 Some people will host those internally.